 "Ma, el medicina estao protegido cay airecondicionado aquí."

 "Ma, el medicina está protegido por causa airecondiciinado aquí."

-Andy Lee said: "Casi" is a Spanish word, which means almost!
+"Casi" is a Spanish word, which means almost!
 I don't know "Kasi" in the way it's used here.
 It's more a "Tagalog" term.
-I think the word should be "kay" or "Porque" !
+I think the word should be "kay" or "Porque"!

-Hermie Cabangon said: Mientras el Chavacano ta mescla entre montonada de otro lenguahe, no pwede kita controla cambio.
-(While Chavacano is mixing with other languages, we can't control change)
+Mientras el Chavacano ta mescla entre montonada de otro lenguahe, no pwede kita controla cambio (While Chavacano is mixing with other languages, we can't control change)

-In Chabacano, there are four different ways that people say the word because: porque, porcausa, kay, and *kasi.
-The first and second ones come from Spanish, the third from Bisaya or Ilonggo, and the last one is from Tagalog.
-I'm not sure how widely used 'porque' was in the past but today, it is very rarely heard.
-'Porque' also means 'why' (although strictly speaking the word porque meaning 'why' should be spelled as por que) and when you hear someone use this word in Zamboanga city today, it often means 'why' and not 'because'.
-Porque meaning 'why' will be spelled by almost everyone as porque and not por que.
+In Chabacano, there are four different ways that people say the word because: porque, porcausa, kay, and kasi.
+The first and second ones come from Spanish, the third from Cebuano or Hiligaynon, and the last one is from Tagalog.
+I'm not sure how widely used porque was in the past but today, it is very rarely heard.
+Porque can also mean 'why' (although strictly speaking the word porque meaning 'why' should be written as por que) and when you hear someone use this word in Zamboanga city today, it often means 'why' and not 'because'.
+Porque meaning 'why' will be spelled by almost everyone as porque or porke and never as por que.
 Generally speaking, Chabacano speakers will use the word kay, maybe 99% of them.
-However, some young people today, will use both 'kay' and 'kasi'.
-As you may have guessed, the usage of 'kasi' is a very recent occurrence and will even be branded as incorrect Chabacano by some people.
+However, some young people today will use both kay and kasi.
+As you may have guessed, the usage of kasi is a very recent occurrence and will even be branded as incorrect Chabacano by some people.